CAM Plants: Definition, Evolution, Photosynthesis, Examples

-The Crassulacean acid metabolism is among the most unique photosynthetic pathways.
+The Crassulacean Acid Metabolism (CAM) is among the most unique photosynthetic pathways.
 It is a characteristic very unique and common among several specially adapted plants which gives excellent performance in dry and semi-arid habitats.
 Such a pathway confers to the plants' wonderful means through which they can afford and effectively capture and utilise carbon dioxide and still be in a position to conserve water efficiently, hence making them very good at surviving in dry environments.
 Carbon fixation takes place in CAM plants in a manner quite different from either C3 or C4 plants.

-Although all photosynthetic plants photosynthesize, CAMs go a step further and carry out a very strange photosynthetic activity by which they fix carbon dioxide at night rather than during the day.
+Although all photosynthetic plants perform photosynthesis, CAMs go a step further and carry out a very strange photosynthetic activity by which they fix carbon dioxide at night rather than during the day.
 These adaptations greatly avoid the loss of water due to transpiration, especially in conditions when the atmosphere is hot and dry.
 The major steps are:

 In plants with CAM, the stoma opens at night when it becomes cold and humid.
 Carbon dioxide will gain entry then through the opened stomata.
 This carbon dioxide is fixed into a 4-carbon compound, normally malate, which is then stored in vacuoles.The malate is thus stored in the vacuoles, and it is to be used at night.
 Thus, carbon dioxide is saved in a form that can be used both day and night.